 One of the reasons Disneyland Paris is such a draw card for families is that even the youngest members can enjoy it to the fullest.
 In this shot, a young visitor at the main park gets a real thrill out of the Orbitron rocket ride at Discoveryland.

 Heading to the park?
 If so, read our complete complete visitors' guide to Disneyland Paris, and find out more about the park's official hotels and other accommodations here.
 It's never too early to plan your trip and ensure that you make the most of it.

 Going Mad on the Teacups in Fantasyland

-One of Disneyland Paris' ideal attractions for the youngest kids is the Mad Hatter's Teacups ride in Fantasyland-- a ride inspired by the Alice in Wonderland fairytale and Disney animated film, and one of the original attractions to open at the first park in Anaheim, California.
-It's one of the park's original rides, dating to the 1950s, and continues to be a favorite.
-Don't hit the ride shortly after eating, though!
+One of Disneyland Paris' ideal attractions for the youngest kids is the Mad Hatter's Teacups ride in the heart of Fantasyland.
+Inspired by the Alice in Wonderland fairytale and Disney animated film, this retro-cool ride was one of the original attractions to open at the very first park in Anaheim, California during the 1950s.
+Despite its age, it continues to be a huge hit.
+We don't recommend getting on this ride shortly after eating, though!